 Forced choice scale definition

-There are a lot survey questions that allow you to collect more actionable data.
-A forced choice scale is one of them.
-A forced choice scale (also known as an ipsative scale) is a rating scale that does not allow for an Undecided, Neutral, Don't know or No opinion response.
+There are a lot of survey questions that allow you to collect more actionable data.
+A forced-choice scale is one of them.
+A forced-choice scale (also known as an ipsative scale) is a rating scale that does not allow for an Undecided, Neutral, Don't know, or No opinion response.

 Why?
 Because they are designed to force respondents to express an opinion or attitude.
 The scale forces the respondent to choose between two or more desirable options and pick the one that is most preferred and clearly indicates a definitive opinion.

 Forced choice survey questions are usually written in the form of an agree/disagree statement or consist of statements where respondents select the one closest to their true feelings.